agriculturegovau/agds-next/.changeset/silver-pigs-care.md

 box: Deprecate `focus` prop in favour of new `focusRingFor` prop to enable a focus ring when the element is keyboard focused (`focusRingFor="keyboard"`) and programmatically focused (`focusRingFor="all"`).

-core: Add new `useFocus` hook to allow an element to be focused when a value in an array is updated or once when it’s mounted.
+core: Add new `useFocusOnMount` hook to allow an element to be focused when it’s mounted.

 drawer: Add `elementToFocusOnClose` prop to allow custom element to be focused when the drawer closes.